Jbcn1980/JMG_LMSGI/README.md

 It's very easy.
 Register at https://github.com/, and put your files on your repository, only need to drop and drag.

 #### **EXERCISE C**
 Clicking on your .html file you open it.
 Copy the URL and paste it to https://rawgit.com/.
 Later, copy the 'URL for development' and paste it in a new window.
-If the URL open corrctly, it's ok.
+If the URL open correctly, it's ok.

 #### **EXERCISE D**
 _italic_